MaxDrljic/React-Redux-Shopping-Cart/README.md

+# React Redux Shopping Cart

+Shopping cart checkout created with React-Redux.
+Simple application which took hardcoded data and is able to perform simple calculation for the discount by using functionality of Redux.
+A good representation of React-Redux structure.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>